leonp/leonp.github.io/_work/managing-self-service-project.md

 - Support was expensive and variable, provided by a 3rd party
 - The machines were dated: large, ugly and not particularly easy to use

-The IT team looked at using existing replacements, but found them unsatisfactory:
+We looked at using existing replacements, but found them unsatisfactory:

 - They all ran on Windows clients, meaning we’d have to update and manage the software on dozens of kiosks
 - The providers made us buy both the software and the hardware